playdougher/playdougher.github.io/src/20240718T195719--the-use-of-bashrc-file__bashrc.md

 ## Shell Notification

-Function below will bel for `$1` times, it's useful to bell as remind when there is a ssh session running a long time job.
+Function below will bell for `$1` times, it's useful to bell as remind when there is a ssh session running a long time job.
 ``` sh
 function bel {
   for i in $(seq 1 "$1"); do tput bel; done